petersatsuse/azure-compute-docs/articles/virtual-machines/linux/azure-n-series-amd-gpu-driver-linux-installation-guide.md

 This command ensures the changes take effect and the driver is properly blacklisted.
 #### 3.8 Reboot

-After you restart the Virtual Machine, the default amdgpu driver in Ubuntu Linux distributions does not load because it has been blacklisted.
-To confirm that the driver isn't loaded, run the command "lsmod | grep amdgpu" to check if the amdgpu driver is loaded.
+After you restart the Virtual Machine, the default amdgpu driver in Ubuntu Linux distributions doesn't load because it was blacklisted.
+To confirm that the driver isn't loaded, run the command `lsmod | grep amdgpu` to check if the amdgpu driver is loaded.
 If there's no output, the driver isn't loaded, and you can proceed.
-However, if the driver has remained loaded, return to the previous step to double-check that the amdgpu driver has been blacklisted correctly.
+However, if the driver has remained loaded, return to the previous step to double-check that the amdgpu driver was blacklisted correctly.

 ### 4. AMD Driver Installation
 #### 4.1 Installation